yellowdog/python-examples/README.md

   --url <url>, -u <url>
                         the URL of the YellowDog Platform API --mustache-substitution <var1=v1>, -m <var1=v1>
-                        user-defined Mustache substitution; can be used multiple times --quiet, -q           suppress (non-error, non-interactive) status and progress messages --abort, -a           abort all running tasks with immediate effect --interactive, -i     list, and interactively select, items to act on --yes, -y             perform destructive actions without requiring user confirmation
+                        user-defined Mustache substitution; can be supplied multiple times --quiet, -q           suppress (non-error, non-interactive) status and progress messages --abort, -a           abort all running tasks with immediate effect --interactive, -i     list, and interactively select, items to act on --yes, -y             perform destructive actions without requiring user confirmation --stack-trace         print a stack trace on error (for debugging)
 ```

 # Configuration